gtalarico/revitpythonwrapper/docs/tests.rst

     * Revit 2015
     * Revit 2016
+    * Revit 2017
     * Dynamo 1.2

-The Test Suite is also included because it provides a many examples of how the library is intended to be used.
+The Test Suite also provides a many examples of how the library is intended to be used.

 ----------------------------------------------